How much is a garden room?

 "One of our many USPs is that we use a steel base rather than timber, as timber close to the ground can absorb moisture.
 This steel frame sits on our own pre-designed adjustable steel feet that connect each steel frame."

-"In addition, our special grooved system allows for a seamless, clean and quick installation process on-site with most of our work being done in the factory beforehand.
-Our panel system and pre-jigs make production efficient and cut to perfection every time, so we can offer extremely fast lead times of four to six weeks.
+"In addition, our special grooved system allows for a seamless, clean and quick installation process on-site, with most of our work being done in the factory beforehand.
+Our panel system and pre-jigs make production efficient and ensure cuts are perfect every time, enabling extremely fast lead times of four to six weeks.
 Typical build time is approximately five days, from groundworks to flooring and skirting."

 Summary